PM Modi meets Norwegian counterpart in Denmark, discusses ways to deepen developmental cooperation | Science-Environment

 Modi, who arrived here on Tuesday from Berlin on the second leg of his visit to three European nations, met Store on the sidelines of the second India-Nordic Summit in the Danish capital.

+''Had a productive meeting with PM @jonasgahrstore of Norway.
+Our talks included furthering cooperation in sectors such as the blue economy, clean energy, space, healthcare and more.
+Norway is a key pillar of India's recently announced Arctic Policy,'' Modi tweeted.

-''Boosting friendship with Norway.
-Prime Ministers @narendramodi and @jonasgahrstore meet in Copenhagen.
-They are taking stock of the full range of bilateral relations between the two nations and ways to deepen developmental cooperation,” the Prime Minister’s Office tweeted.
+The two leaders took stock of the full range of bilateral relations and discussed ways to deepen developmental cooperation.

 This was the first meeting between the two leaders since the assumption of office by Prime Minister Store in October 2021.

+Prime Minister Store said that India is an emerging power and its economy is set to grow rapidly in the time ahead, according to his office.

+''In today's meeting, we discussed cooperation in areas such as ocean management, climate action and renewable energy, and we agreed to establish a joint task force on energy,'' he said. ''Prime Minister Modi expressed a strong interest in Norwegian services, products and investment, and I see India as an important market for Norwegian companies,'' Store added.

-''Both Prime Ministers reviewed the ongoing activities in bilateral relations and discussed future areas of cooperation,'' the Ministry of External Affairs (MEA) said in a press release.
+In a press release, the Ministry of External Affairs (MEA) said that both Prime Ministers reviewed the ongoing activities in bilateral relations and discussed future areas of cooperation.

 Discussions also took place on regional and global developments.
 As members of UN Security Council, India and Norway have been engaging with each other in the UN on global issues of mutual interest, the release said.